 Six years ago, I got into an argument with my wife when she was pregnant.
 I wanted her to quit smoking, she wanted me to quit drinking.
 She told me, “My smoking doesn’t affect our relationship as much as your drinking.”

 Things got out of hand and she called 911.
 I was mandated to go to a domestic violence batterers class, drug and alcohol abuse groups, and parenting classes.
-I was … Read More
+I … Read More